S-furi/uni-internship/README.md

 The internship consists of analyzing the powerful tools that **pandas** provides and find their Kotlin counterparts.

-The main focus was on three major python libraries:
+The main focus was on four python libraries:
 - [`pandas`](https://pandas.pydata.org/docs/)
 - [`NumPy`](https://numpy.org/doc/stable/)
 - [`Matplotlib`](https://matplotlib.org/stable/users/index)